Lange (ski boots): Lange-flo

 Alden Hanson of Dow Chemical contacted Lange in 1970 to tell them about a new material the company had invented.
 The new plastic retained a putty-like texture in any weather, and Hanson's son had used it to make boots with a layer of the material sandwiched between a normal leather boot and a hard fiberglass shell.
 The material was a natural fit with Lange's plastic boots, fitting between the liner and shell.

 When Lange staff tried it, they unanimously supported it.
 The timing proved difficult, however; 200,000 pairs of boots were planned for the 1970–1971 season, and if they were going to use the newly christened "Lange-flo" it would have to go into production before there was time for extensive testing.
 Lange decided to press ahead, putting it in all of their boots for the next model year.

 The boots were launched with a provocative advertising campaign of a woman wearing the new boots and a cat-suit with the same boot buckles holding it closed, in place of a zipper or buttons.
 The only wording simply stated "soft inside".
 This was the first of a series of provocative ads now referred to simply as "the Lange girls".

 Although the Lange-flo worked, the vinyl liner that held it proved to crack after hard use, and let the Lange-flo squeeze into the boot.
-The solution was to place the Lange-flo in a separate plastic bag outside the liner, but as the liners were sown into the boot, this required a recall to re-fit them.
+The solution was to place the Lange-flo in a separate plastic bag outside the liner, but as the liners were sewn into the boot, this required a recall to re-fit them.
 About 20,000 of the 200,000 boots shipped that season returned to the factory.
 In their attempt to deal with the problem in a timely fashion, new staff were added and theft became a problem.
 Bad record keeping and lost tags led to many boots being shipped to the wrong people.
 Many simply never received their boots back.

 At about the same time, Dynamic started protesting its agreement with Lange, while cash was needed to start the Canadian plant and introduce the new skate design.
 Emergency loans kept the company going through 1971, when they reported a $1.5 million loss, largely due to the warrantee work due to Lange-flo.
 The next year Hanson introduced their rear-entry design, the first real competitor.
 Lange shares continued to drop throughout.

 In 1973 a further round of funding failed, and Lange sold the company to Garcia Company, owners of the Mitchell Reel fishing tackle company and tennis brands that was building a ski portfolio.
 Lange signed on as a consultant to Garcia, but didn't like the results.
 He left the company shortly thereafter, in July 1974.